yougan03/chatbot/README.md

-objective:
+Objective:
-      created a chatbot that simulates a negatation process for customer like AI models. technolgy used are C programming language, linux,ubuntu.
+            Created a chatbot that simulates a negatation process for customer like AI models. technology used are C programming language, linux,ubuntu.GCC compiler.